Log in

 We know that young people and their families are proud to be awarded a scholarship to Gordonstoun.
 Scholars play an active and leading role in school life and those awarded a subject specialist scholarship are at the heart of the activity in their relevant department.
 Scholars attend our well established and popular enrichment and extension programme which encourages dialogue, problem solving and wider thinking skills.
 In line with our charitable status, a Gordonstoun scholarship does not come with a remission in fees, however scholars are prioritised in the allocation of means tested bursaries and the school is proud to support over a third of students in this way.

-For further information, please contact: Sabine Richards, Director of Admissions, Gordonstoun, Elgin, Moray, Scotland, IV30 5RF.
+For further information, please contact: Chris Rose, Director of Admissions, Gordonstoun, Elgin, Moray, Scotland, IV30 5RF.
 Tel: 01343 837829 Email: admissions@gordonstoun.org.uk

-“Gordonstoun doesn’t have to try to be different – it just is.
-It’s the original holistic education, using outdoor challenges and service to others to build confidence and improve academic performance… if you want an escape from the academic sausage factory and the chance to think out of the box, sign up now.”
+Gordonstoun doesn’t have to try to be different – it just is.
+It’s the original holistic education, using outdoor challenges and service to others to build confidence and improve academic performance… if you want an escape from the academic sausage factory and the chance to think out of the box, sign up now.’
 Good Schools Guide 2020

 ‘It wasn’t until we saw the curriculum and the schedule of what they would be doing each day that we truly understood the difference between Gordonstoun and other schools.’
-Current parent.
+Current parent

 Active engagement in service to the local community comprises a core part of Gordonstoun’s ‘working week’, further expanding the students’ sense of personal and social responsibility and building self-esteem.
-Students volunteer for one of nine services and it is the only school in the UK to have its own Fire Engine, staffed by senior students who respond to genuine emergencies.
+Students volunteer for one of nine services and it is the only school in the UK to have its own fire engine, staffed by senior students who respond to genuine emergencies.

-“The extensive range of opportunities for personal achievements in the senior school, as part of the Gordonstoun broader curriculum, is outstanding.”
-HM Inspectors, 2019.
+‘The extensive range of opportunities for personal achievements in the senior school, as part of the Gordonstoun broader curriculum, is outstanding.’
+HM Inspectors, 2019

-The School.
-Gordonstoun is a co-educational boarding and day school for children aged 4–18.
-There are approximately 130 pupils in the Junior school and a further 440 in the Senior School.
-Gordonstoun prides itself on the balanced make-up of the student body with approximately one third from overseas, one third from Scotland and one third from the rest of the UK.
 Gordonstoun is the birthplace of the Duke of Edinburgh Award.
-In 2023, 62 students journeyed across the highlands by foot or canoe for their assessed expeditions.
-Gordonstoun is also a founding member of The Round Square Organisation and in the Spring Term Year 12 students have the opportunity to spend a part of the term on exchange with Round Square schools around the world; they can also take part in International Service Projects, providing support to communities as far afield and Thailand, India and closer to home in the Northern Isles.
+Each year, students journey across the highlands by foot or canoe for their assessed expeditions.
+Gordonstoun is also a founding member of The Round Square Organisation and, in the spring term, Year 12 students have the opportunity to spend a part of the term on exchange with Round Square schools around the world; they can also take part in International Service Projects, providing support to communities as far afield as Thailand, India and, closer to home, in the Northern Isles.

 Boarding.
 Gordonstoun is one of the few remaining full-boarding schools in the UK and nearly 90% of students in the Senior School are full boarders.
 A full programme of activities is offered throughout weekends and day pupils join in with weekend activities.